DATA PROTECTION PRIVACY NOTICE FOR PATIENTS

 We will share your information with the NHH, Practice Plan or Denplan in connection with your dental treatment.

 We will seek your preference for how we contact you about your dental care.
-Our usual methods are telephone, email or letter.
+Our usual methods are telephone, email, texts or letter.

 If we wish to use your information for dental research or dental education, we will discuss this with you and seek your consent.
 Depending on the purpose and if possible, we will anonymise your information.
 If this is not possible we will inform you and discuss your options.